The brand voice document problem

 How to write examples that teach a model

-If you want a model to learn voice, give it patterns, not speeches.
-Short examples work because the model is matching across instances, the way a copy editor spots a habit after reading three drafts.
-One polished paragraph teaches very little.
-Five compact examples teach a lot, especially when they vary in situation but stay consistent in tone.
-Keep them specific.
-“Sorry for the delay” is weak.
-“Your order is late because the warehouse missed the cutoff, and we are fixing it now” gives the model a shape to copy.
-That is how voice becomes repeatable instead of decorative.
+If you want a model to learn voice, give it patterns rather than speeches.
+Short examples work because the model matches across instances, the way a copy editor spots a habit after reading three drafts.
+A single polished paragraph teaches very little, while five compact examples teach a lot, especially when they vary in situation but stay consistent in tone.

 The hidden work is editorial, not technical